Queen Anne (1665 - 1714) was the last of the Stuarts, the second daughter of James II and his first wife Ann Hyde.

-Anne was 37 years old when she became queen in 1702, and at her coronation she was suffering from a bad attack of gout, and had to be carried to the ceremony in an open sedan chair with a low back, so that her six-yard train could pass to her ladies walking behind.
+Anne was 37 years old when she became queen in 1702.
+At her coronation she was suffering from a bad attack of gout and had to be carried to the ceremony in an open sedan chair with a low back, so that her six-yard train could pass to her ladies walking behind.

 Her closest friend was Sarah Jennings, who was later to become the Duchess of Marlborough when her husband, John Churchill, was made Duke of Marlborough after his great victories over the French.

 The friendship between Anne and Sarah Churchill is well documented.
 They were inseparable, and when they were apart they corresponded using 'fanciful' names.
 Sarah was Mrs Freeman and Anne, Mrs Morley.

 They had been very close friends for many years before Anne became queen.
 Lady Clarendon, who was Anne's first Lady of the Bedchamber, said Sarah 'looked like a mad women and talked like a scholar'.

 Later, Sarah was to be supplanted in Anne's affections by a cousin of hers, Abigail Hill.
 She had caught the Queen's attention during Sarah's frequent absences from Court, and Sarah was never again to be the Queen's closest confidant.